 - Identifying and establishing admissible evidence that can later be used in a fraudulent action suit

 Q: Is doing a bank account or other type of financial search legal?

 A: Yes, there are laws that allow for the legal discovery of assets in the US.
 Financial asset searches are covered by a set of federal laws known as the GLBA and FCRA.
 The following purposes are authorized under those laws:

 Q: What are some of the ways that people “hide” assets?

-A: Private persons and companies have been attempting to hide assets since the inception of money itself.
+A: Individuals and companies can hide assets many different ways.
 The main reasons for this are usually to lower the chances of losing their assets in a court-ordered judgment, the evasion of federal or state taxes, or during divorce proceedings where property and spousal support are being determined by the assets declared by either party.

 Justice Solutions Group’s asset investigation methodology can include looking at family members of the subject in question, as many people attempt to hide assets for example by transfers of real estate, titles, boat, RV, aircraft titles and any other asset that can legally be transferred to the family member.
 Much of this information can be used to establish evidence that can later be used in a fraudulent transfer action.

-Some of the most common ways individuals/businesses hide money are:
+Some of the most common ways individuals and small businesses hide money are:

 - Opening an LLC/C-Corp and then closing it, but opening and keeping the bank account open.
 (The banks rarely ask for verification that the business is still open!)

 - Opening a Business Banking Accounts as a DBA (Doing Business As) something other than a personal account.